This year and every year, if not to their classy selves, the marching Minutemen are the best band in the land.

 Being in the band is a lot of work, says trumpet player Braden Bellack, a sophomore psychology major from South Carolina.
 At minimum, it’s a semester-long commitment for which members receive two academic credits.
 It begins with fourteen-hour days in the weeklong band camp held at the end of the summer and continues through the fall with daily hour-and-twenty-minute practices.
 “But it’s fun,” says Bellack.
 “That’s why we do it.
 No one does it for the credits.”

-Veteran band members Russell Hughes, Jeremy Wardwell, and Christian Ollenborger the guys who shoot the cannon and do the sideshow in the endzone echo Bellack’s assessment of what being in the band is about.
+Veteran band members Russell Hughes, Jeremy Wardwell, and Christian Ollenborger the guys who shoot the cannons and do the sideshow in the endzone echo Bellack’s assessment of what being in the band is about.
 “The whole premise of the thing is to have fun,” says Hughes.
 “Entertaining people is our main objective.”
-In their endzone shenanigans they try to dramatize what the football players must be feeling: “For example, if something bad happens,” says Wardwell, striking a pose with his forefinger on his nose, “We act like we’re thinking, `What can we do to turn things around?'”
+In their endzone shenanigans they try to dramatize what the football players must be feeling: “For example, if something bad happens,” says Wardwell, striking a pose with his forefinger on his nose, “We act like we’re thinking, `What can we do to turn things around?’”

 But when the teams vacate the field at half-time, says Wardwell, the comedians “put down our cannons, pick up our horns, and play.”
 Half-time, as Bellack puts it, is when the band “really turns it on.”